wdporter/i-am-that-ebook/src/96-abandon-memories-and-expectations/readme.md

 <p><b>Q:</b> Is not all suffering self-created?</p>

 <p><b>M:</b> Yes, as long as there is a separate self to create it.
 In the end you know that there is no sin, no
 guilt, no retribution, only life in its endless transformations.
-With the dissolution of the personal ‘I’, personal suffering disappears.
+With the dissolution of the personal “I”, personal suffering disappears.
 What remains is the great sadness of compassion, the horror of the unnecessary pain.</p>